vrunge/gfpop/README.tex.md

 ## <0 rows> (or 0-length row.names)
 ```

-`state1` is the starting vertex of an edge, `state2` its ending vertex. `type` is one of the available edge type ("null", up", "down", "std", "absInf", "absSup"). `penalty` is a nonnegative parameter: the additional cost $\beta_i$ to consider when we move within the graph using this edge. `parameter` is annother nonnegative parameter, a characteristics of the edge, depending of its type.
+`state1` is the starting vertex of an edge, `state2` its ending vertex. `type` is one of the available edge type ("null", up", "down", "std", "absInf", "absSup"). `penalty` is a nonnegative parameter: the additional cost $\beta$ to consider when we move within the graph using this edge. `parameter` is annother nonnegative parameter, a characteristics of the edge, depending of its type.

 We add edges as follows